 Deb brings a strong nonprofit background to the Towards Justice team.
 Deb came to Towards Justice from the Littleton Immigrant Resources Center, the immigrant welcome center for the City of Littleton, where she served as a Program Coordinator and helped hundreds of green card holders to become new U.S. citizens.
 Her work on citizenship services included program management, grants administration, volunteer training, preparation to become a Department of Justice legal representative, as well as curriculum development and instruction in English and Spanish.

-Before working in Littleton, Deb managed the World Affairs Challenge with the Center for Teaching International Relations.
-Her experience with other Colorado nonprofits includes positions with Project Worthmore, US-Brazil Connect, Denver Public Schools, Front Range Community College, Littleton Public Schools, the Learning Source, Catholic Charities and Denver Urban Gardens.
+Before working in the Littleton Immigrant Resources Center, Deb taught immigrant adults for Littleton Public Schools in the public library.
+Her experience with other Colorado nonprofits and government agencies includes positions with Project Worthmore, US-Brazil Connect, Denver Public Schools, Front Range Community College, the World Affairs Challenge for the Center for Teaching International Relations, the Learning Source, Catholic Charities and Denver Urban Gardens.
 She has provided direct services to low-income immigrant clients from Angola to Zambia, including Belarus, Bulgaria, Burundi and Burma, Guatemala, Mexico, Peru and more.
-Outside of the Denver area, Deb taught English to refugee and immigrant adults with Jubilee Partners in Georgia and has international experience working in Brazil, Iraq and Sierra Leone.
+Outside of the Denver area, Deb taught English to refugee and immigrant adults with Jubilee Partners in Georgia and has international experience working in Brazil, Iraq, and Sierra Leone.
 In Sierra Leone, she collaborated with UN organizations, local NGOs and women’s groups on the management of a camp of 3,000 internally displaced persons and developed an art program using local crafts and materials for children and youth with war trauma and disabilities.
 Deb received her Bachelor of Arts from Wheaton College, along with a certificate in international development in the Human Needs and Global Resources Program.
 Born in Denver, in her free time, Deb can be found tending her plants, rock climbing, and exploring CO with her pup.

 Selected Volunteer Work: